dewey/tbm/README.md

 This is heavily inspired by [foreman](https://github.com/ddollar/foreman) and especially by [mattn/goreman](https://github.com/mattn/goreman) and adds features I missed from these projects:

 ✅ Enable / disable services
-✅ Easily use shared config file
+✅ Use remote template configuration
 ✅ Organize by environment (prod/stage/develop)

 ## Why & Motivation